creadi/onboarding/README.md

 To have a common style for git commits, please read the following and then stick to it:
 - [https://chris.beams.io/posts/git-commit/](https://chris.beams.io/posts/git-commit/)

+__We like to have many small and descriptive commits.__

+Why?

+- It helps to do one thing after the other and not trying do many things at once.
+- It makes it easier to undo certain code changes
+- It helps the reviewer to first get the goal/intention of the other developer before checking if he agrees in the way it was implemented

 ## Coding Style Guides
 We care about our code style.
 That's why every repository has a file for linting and a `.editorconfig` file to help you sticking to it.
 If you find missing rules, please add them.